nawaztech24/Spam-Email-Classification/README.md

 5. The result is displayed to the user

 ## How to Run the Project
+How to Run the Project

 1. Clone the repository
 2. Make sure Python is installed on your system
-3. Install required libraries using:
-4. pip install pandas numpy scikit-learn
+3. Install required libraries: pip install pandas numpy scikit-learn streamlit
-5. Run the Python file
+4. Run the application:
-python Spam_Email_Detector.py
+   python -m streamlit run Spam_Email_Detector.py

 ## Output